anvitac7/ML_MiniProject/README.md

 - **Multivariate Scaling:** Implemented a StandardScaler pipeline that handles multiple features with different units (e.g., Temperature vs. Millions of dollars in Sales) to ensure model convergence.
 - **3D Tensor Engineering:** Designed a data loader that transforms raw CSV data into (Batch, Sequence, Features) tensors, compatible with high-performance Transformer encoders.
-- **Seasonal Decomposition:** Integrated statsmodels to extract underlying trends from noisy retail data, providing an "Explainable AI" layer for store managers.ness.
+- **Seasonal Decomposition:** Integrated statsmodels to extract underlying trends from noisy retail data, providing an "Explainable AI" layer for store managers.

 ---